 Computer History Museum Makes the Eudora Email Client Source Code Available to the Public

-Early successful email client is released by Computer History Museum’s Center for Software History
+Early successful email client is released by Computer History Museum’s Software History Center

 May 22, 2018 — Mountain View, CA

-The Computer History Museum (CHM), the world's leading institution exploring the history of computing and its impact on the human experience, today announced the public release and long-term preservation of the Eudora source code, one of the early successful email clients, as part of its Center for Software History’s Historical Source Code Series.
+The Computer History Museum (CHM), the world's leading institution exploring the history of computing and its impact on the human experience, today announced the public release and long-term preservation of the Eudora source code, one of the early successful email clients, as part of its Software History Center’s Historical Source Code Series.
 The release comes after a five-year negotiation with Qualcomm.